Looking Through Another's Eyes

-I have a theory myself, but before I share that with you, let’s take a quick look at what empathy is how it’s different from sympathy, and why it’s a fundamental of good leadership.
+I have a theory myself, but before I share that with you, let’s take a quick look at what empathy is, how it’s different from sympathy, and why it’s a fundamental leadership trait.

 Empathy is the ability to experience the feelings of another person.
 It goes beyond sympathy, which is caring and understanding for the suffering of others.
 Both words are used similarly and often interchangeably (incorrectly so).

 As I was thinking about this, struggling to put into words what the difference is, an apt scenario presented itself.

 Upstairs, my six year-old daughter was running in the hallway when she tripped and hit her head.
 I immediately rushed to her side, showing her that I felt badly for her (sympathy).
 As I comforted her, I told her I knew how much it hurt, because I’ve hit my head before (empathy).

 The feeling of sympathy arises when we recognize another person’s suffering, as opposed to empathy, where the other person's pain or suffering is felt.
 You express sympathy but you share empathy.